Daninet/buffer-collection/README.md

 The standard Buffer functions like indexOf, slice, etc. are rewritten to work with chunked data (in this case with the array of Buffers) .

-The API is compatible with the Node.js Buffer API, so it integrates nicely with your existing codebase (there are some unsupported functions, listed at the end of this readme)
+The API is compatible with the Node.js Buffer API, so it seamlessly integrates with your existing codebase (there are some unsupported functions, listed at the end of this readme)

 Install
 =======